 They had propped up Löfven’s minority government since late last year when it failed to enact a budget of its own.

-“We don’t accept that a left-wing, socialist policy is pushed through the Swedish parliament even though it lacks support,” said Anders Andersson, a Christian Democrat party official who argued for ending the accord at the conference on Friday.
+“We don’t accept that a left-wing, socialist policy is pushed through the Swedish parliament even though it lacks support,” said Anders Andersson, a Christian Democrat who argued for ending the accord at the conference on Friday.